-Join Scott Hirsch for an in-depth discussion in this video The universal language of synthesis, part of Synth Programming Basics.
+Join Scott Hirsch for an in-depth discussion in this video The universal language of synthesis, part of Learning Synth Programming.

 The earliest synths began as giant machines that took up tons of space.
 These machines contained modular hardware components that were patched together with a tangle of cables.
 As synths grew smaller and folded into our favorite audio software, most of the names and functions of the modular components stuck with us and became much smaller.
 Needing to fit into a small graphic space on our computer screens.
 To the beginning synth user abbreviations and names of the parameters, as well as the functions they perform, can sometimes be cryptic and esoteric.

 In this movie, I'll crack the code of the synth in some popular music making software.
 Just to show you that the concepts are really universal.
 Now, as you look at synths, we're mostly talking about the knobs and sliders we see on the screen.
 I'll refer to these as synth controls or parameters throughout this course.
 And they're all going to covered in detail as we progress.
 So don't worry if some of them sound foreign or scary to you right now.
 My main goal here is just to show you that these fundamental synth parameters all exist with slight name differences in our favorite softwares.

 As we'll see, oscillators are the source of sound in our synthesis.
 They're where it all begins.
 Here in Logic, we have the Retro Synth which we'll be working in a lot in this course.
 And in Logic's Retro we have two oscillators we can control.
 They're right here.
 Oscillator one.
 And oscillator two.
 Now I'm going to pop over to Reason.
 In reason subtracter instrument, we also have oscillators.
 We have oscillator one, abbreviated osc1 and oscillator two abbreviated osc2.
 Now in Pro Tools we're going to be using the vacuum synth.